 To address a suspected short, visually inspect the PSU for signs of burnt or damaged parts.
 If possible, perform a resistance check across various parts of the circuit.
 However, if diagnosing the issue yourself feels daunting, it’s often safer to replace the PSU or consult a professional.

-Start by examining the connected equipment for any signs of faults and reduce the power demand if necessary.
+Start by examining the connected equipment for any signs of faults and reducing the power demand if necessary.
 Resetting or replacing blown fuses can also be helpful, as can ensuring that your power supply is rated appropriately for the load it supports.

 Implementing these measures can prevent electrical fires and other hazards associated with overloading power equipment.